 According to Seiko, there are different date wheel options, depending on the market, the retailer, and so forth.
 This particular version features the Spanish acronyms for the weekend and English acronyms for the weekdays.
 “SAB” in blue is short for Sábado (Saturday) and “DOM” in red is short for Domingo (Sunday).
 The five weekdays are represented by “MON-FRI”, in black.

-While this is not the brightest application of lume I have ever seen on a watch, the luminescent level of the hands and markers is quite generous and very intense.
+While the lume is not the brightest I’ve ever seen on a watch, the luminescent level of the hands and markers is quite generous and very intense.
 Not to mention, the large markers and hands make the dial incredibly easy to read at a glance, day or night.

 The printed script on the dial reads “SEIKO” in gilt lettering at 12 o’clock, and at 6 o’clock, the new Prospex “X” logo, with “AUTOMATIC DIVER’S 200m” just below that.
 Overall, the printing on the dial is executed very elegantly in my opinion.
 Too much writing always seems to add clutter.